dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 Henceforth, only the bottom five pins have to be installed to complete this part.
 {: .text-justify}

-When socketing for the first time, this guide was quite helpful. **TODO: inssert link to Splitkb ??? guide for socketing** {: .text-justify}
+When socketing for the first time, [this guide from Splitkb was quite helpful](https://docs.splitkb.com/hc/en-us/articles/360011091759).
+{: .text-justify}

 Before socekting anythign, makes ure to add some tape between the headers socket holes and the MCU.